 Future Renewable Energy Market Trends

-As the country progresses in its pursuit of the green economy, the future of Kazakhstan’s renewable energy sector is promising.
+As the country progresses in its pursuit of the green economy, Kazakhstan’s renewable energy sector's future is promising.
 Dynamic development of the renewable energy capacity in the next decade is expected in the country, according to the research department of Renewable Market Watch™.
-Changes and amendments in laws to facilitate small scale renewable energy installations are in the process of elaboration under the coordination of the Ministry of Energy of the Republic of Kazakhstan.
+Changes and amendments in laws to facilitate small scale renewable energy installations are elaborated under the coordination of the Ministry of Energy of the Republic of Kazakhstan.

 With increasing efforts to reduce the risks of renewable energy investment through regulatory and financial optimisation, private investment has also grown.
 Increased investment in renewable energy shall contribute to Kazakhstan’s long-term vision to establish itself as a regional leader in green economic development, with its goal to diversify electricity generation away from oil and coal, and to reducing greenhouse gas emissions in line with its Intended Nationally Determined Contribution (INDC) under the UNFCCC.

 All major stakeholders of Kazakhstan (KEGOC, KOREM, FSC, etc.) with the support of international expert organizations (UNDP, GEF, etc.) and major financial institutions (EBRD, ADB, etc) have set an intermediate target of 3,000 MW (GW) renewable power capacity in the country by 2025.